-Accurate transportation models are essential for providing useful insights into the demand for infrastructure and the effects of transportation policies, investments, and trends.
+Accurate travel demand forecasting provides essential insights into demand for infrastructure and helps users understand the effects of transportation policies, investments, and trends.

-We are also active in federal research related to activity-based modeling, including:
+We are also active in federal transportation research related to activity-based modeling, including: